gretkierewicz/dissertation/README.md

 - Making use of NestedViewSetMixin from rest_framework_nested!
   No longer need to override get_queryset method. parent_lookup_kwargs are get from serializer to filter queryset.
+- FIX / EmployeeModuleViewSet - inherits from ModelViewSet now (was ModuleViewSet before - 'typo')

 ### To be done: